PrayujaTeli/Azure_BrainTree/README.md

    - Applied **window functions (`RANK()`, `ROW_NUMBER()`)** for ranking data within partitions.

 3. **Data Setup & Import**
-   - Created tables and inserted data manually using **Azure Data Studio**.
+   - Created tables and inserted data using sql server query into **Azure Data Studio**.
    - Data can also be imported using the **Azure Import Wizard** for bulk uploads.
    - If using **Docker**, ensured that files were copied from the local machine into the container before importing them into SQL Server.
 The following command was used to copy files into the container:
      ```bash